envision-projects/envision-projects.github.io/content/embedded/test.md

 }
 ```

-### T﻿esting the stepper motor controls w/ a WiFi Webserver
+### T﻿esting the stepper motor controls with a WiFi Webserver

 I﻿f you were able to upload and modify the code correctly you should be able to connect to the ESP32 and control the motor via a web browser like in the gif below.